 - Students who have attended UB’s English Language Institute and received a new I-20 from International Admissions Office for a degree program

-- Prepared local U.S. address and local phone (tip: write this in a notebook or on your phone to have available for filling out forms)
+- Local U.S. address & Local Phone Number (Tip: Write this in a notebook or on your phone in advance so that you have it available when filling out important forms)

 You will need to fill out a U.S. address form.
 Make sure you know the complete address (including street number, street name, apartment number, city, state and postal code) if you live off campus.
 In addition, you must provide emergency contact information in your home country (first, last name of a person to contact in case of an emergency, street address, city, state, country, postal code, telephone number, email address).
 Here is an example local US address for correct formatting: 222 Happy Lane, Apt 1B, Bridgeport, CT 06604 (You may also view an example address here.)

-Make sure you and your doctor complete this report in your home country.
+Make sure that you and your doctor complete the Health Form included with your acceptance letter while in your home country.
+It is imperative that students submit their health forms in advance, before registering for classes.
+Your health forms can be submitted directly to our Health Services office at email@example.com or on campus at 60 Lafayette Street Room 119 Bridgeport, CT 06604.
 For more information on all health requirements, please contact student Health Services at 203-576-4712 or firstname.lastname@example.org.

-If you arrive on campus after 4:30 pm, go directly to Security office in Norseman Hall (203-576-4524), where you will receive instructions for temporary overnight accommodation.
-The next morning, go to the Residential Life Office to sign up for permanent housing.
+If you arrive on campus after 4:30 pm without a housing assignment, you may go directly to the Security office in Norseman Hall located at 100 Linden Avenue Bridgeport CT 06604 (Entrance accessible from parking lot), where you will receive instructions for temporary overnight accommodation.
+The next morning, go to the Residential Life Office to be assigned your permanent housing.

 Residential Life contact information: